nanvel/blog/2020/07/ruby.md

 Internal iterator - when the iterator controls the iteration.

 Lambda - a function that can be manipulated as objects.

+A singleton - a class that has only a single instance.
+Singletons can be used to store global program state within an object-oriented framework and can be useful alternatives to class methods and class variables.

+Metaprogramming - writing programs that help you write programs.
+Is a set of techniqies for extending Ruby's syntax in ways that make programming esier.

 ## Libs